Carlo Jaeger, Stefan Klus, Christof Schütte, Sarah Wolf

 01.01.2019 – 31.12.2021

-Agent-based models are easily explainable and powerful tools to simulate complex dynamical behavior emerging in social systems.
+Agent-based models (ABMs) are easily explainable and powerful tools to simulate complex dynamical behavior emerging in social systems.
 The simulation of such models however, is often being time-consuming and hard to analyze due to their high-dimensionality.
-The Global Climate Forum in Berlin developed the Mobility Transition Model (MoTMo) to support model-stakeholder interactions and decision making.
-MoTMo is a large-scale stochastic agent-based model which simulates the evolution of private mobility demand of a synthetic population of up to 10 million agents.
-Linked and influenced in a friendship network each agent maximizes its objectives such as costs, environmental impact and innovation ambitions by its mobility option.
 The aim of this project is to obtain simpler, coarse-grained representations from black box data of the real dynamical systems of a large-scale agent-based models.
 The reduced models help with validation, parameter optimization, sensitivity analysis and more.

-Furthermore, we studied agent-based models as continuous-time Markov jump process and their approximations by stochastic differential equations (SDEs).
-We showed that, under certain conditions, the transfer operator approach bridges the gap between the pathwise results for large populations, i.e., the SDE limit model, and approaches built to study dynamical behavior on long time scales.
-The main insights are that the transfer operator approach allows to uncover metastable structures and long timescales associated with rare events for either the considered agent-based model or the SDE processes by means of (many) finite-length trajectories of the corresponding process.
+In , studied the metastable behavior of ABMs with very large numbers of agents or long time scales or both.
+Understanding metastability can be of interest for many applications, e.g., to mitigate or prevent disasters or to initiate changes.
+A dynamical system is said to be in a metastable state when it is in an apparently stable state, although the system can transition to another (apparently) stable state.
+Therefore, we studied agent-based models given as continuous-time Markov jump process and their path wise approximations by stochastic differential equations (SDEs).
+We showed that the transfer operator approach bridges the gap between the pathwise results for large populations, i.e., the SDE approximation, and approaches built to study dynamical behavior on long time scales.
+The main insights are that the transfer operator approach allows to uncover metastable structures and long time scales associated with rare events for either the considered agent-based model or the SDE processes by means of (many) finite-length trajectories of the corresponding process.
 For large enough numbers of agents, the metastable structures detected by the transfer operator approach of the agent-based model and SDE process are very close.
-This implies that the characteristics of the long-term behavior of the agent-based model process can be determined by simulating (many) short trajectories of the SDE process instead, see for details.
+This implies that the characteristics of the long-term behavior of the agent-based model process can be determined by simulating (many) short trajectories of the SDE process instead.
+As a consequence, the computational costs can be reduced as simulating the SDE is essentially not dependent on the number of agents.
+We illustrated our results using the well-known voter ABM.

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)